gatechain/gatenode-openrpc/doc/Gatenode-openrpc.md

 		return err
 	}

-	// subscribe to new blobs using a <-chan *blob.BlobResponse channel blobChan, err := client.Blob.Subscribe(ctx, namespace)
+	// subscribe to new blobs using a <-chan *blob.SubscriptionResponse channel blobChan, err := client.Blob.Subscribe(ctx, namespace)
 	if err != nil {
 		return err